chris-peterson/kekiri/README.md

 ---

 ## .feature file output
-Kekiri is capable of generating .feature files when running tests.
-To do so, decorate your test fixtures with `[Scenario(Feature.X)]`.
-The names of your features will be the names of the generated .feature files.
+In addition to outputing to the console, Kekiri generates .feature files in the test execution directory.
+The name of the feature file is based on the containing namespace of the scenario.
+For example, if `Adding_two_numbers` was defined in `UnitTests.Features.Addition.Adding_two_numbers`, the output would be written to `Addition.feature`.

 ---